xlwings/xlwings-server/docs/custom_functions.md

 ## Array Dimensions

 If you want your function to accept arguments of any dimensions (as single cell or one- or two-dimensional ranges), you may need to use the `ndim` option to make your code work in every case.
-Likewise, there's an easy trick to return a simple list in a vertical orientation by using the `transpose` option.
+Likewise, you can return a simple list in a vertical orientation by using the `transpose` option.

-**Arguments**
+### Dimension of arguments

 Depending on the dimensionality of the function parameters, xlwings either delivers a scalar, a list, or a nested list: